open-eid/cdoc2-java-ref-impl/cdoc2-lib/README.md

 * CDOC1 - Unofficial term for all (XML-ENC based) CDOC formats preceding CDOC2.
-* [CDOC2](https://open-eid.github.io/CDOC2) is a new version of CDOC, featuring additional security measures with optional server backend and support for long term cryptography.
+* [CDOC2](https://open-eid.github.io/CDOC2) is a new version of CDOC, featuring additional security measures with optional server backend and support for long term cryptography and Smart-ID/Mobile-ID (auth based encryption)

 CDOC1 and CDOC2 version are not compatible.